edwardspeyer/heat-ledger/README.md

-# Ruby for the BlueTherm Duo
+# BlueTherm Duo Toolkit

-This project provides a library for communicating with an ETI Thermoworks [BlueTherm  Duo](http://thermometer.co.uk/bluetooth-temperature-probes/1002-bluetooth-thermometer-bluetherm-duo.html) using a pre-established Bluetooth serial connection.
+This project provides a tools for communicating with an ETI Thermoworks [BlueTherm  Duo](http://thermometer.co.uk/bluetooth-temperature-probes/1002-bluetooth-thermometer-bluetherm-duo.html) using a pre-established Bluetooth serial connection.

-The code is based on Dan Elbert's [pi-b-q](https://github.com/DanElbert/pi-b-q/tree/master) Ruby on Rails project.
+The Ruby code is based on Dan Elbert's [pi-b-q](https://github.com/DanElbert/pi-b-q/tree/master) Ruby on Rails project.
 I have simplified his code into a rails-independent library provided in a single file.

 The BlueTherm module provides for three use cases: